How long will I be at Mary Free Bed?

 The most important criterion for discharge is whether you have met your inpatient medical and therapeutic goals, paving the way for continued therapy in an outpatient or transitional setting.
 Inpatient goals are established by you, your treatment team, your physician and family members.
 Sometimes discharge happens when goals are not achieved, for example, if you are no longer progressing.
 Insurance coverage also is a factor.

-Yes, there may be times when family will be asked to either sit back or step out of the therapy session.
+Family is always welcome to sit in, but there may be times when family will be asked to either sit back or step out of the therapy session.
 This happens when those who love you are trying to be helpful by intervening unnecessarily or when the presence of family members may be a distraction.

 How often will I see the doctor?